Chinese Money Plant Losing Leaves? Fix Brown, Yellow & Drooping Leaves

 Fix: Adjust watering, check roots, and keep in a stable environment.

-4. Will the Leaves Grow Back?
+4. Will Chinese Money Plant Leaves Grow Back?

-- Prune dead leaves to redirect energy.
+- Prune dead leaves to redirect the plant’s energy to new growth.

-- Provide bright, indirect light (east/west-facing window).
+- Provide bright, indirect light (east/west-facing window is ideal).

-5. How to Prevent Future Leaf Problems
+6. How to Prevent Future Leaf Problems

 - Watering: Let soil dry slightly between waterings.